taichi-dev/taichi/docs/matrix.rst

 Accessing components
 --------------------

-As global tensors of vectors
+As global arrays of vectors
 ++++++++++++++++++++++++++++
 .. attribute:: a[p, q, ...][i, j]

-    :parameter a: (tensor of matrices) the tensor of matrices
+    :parameter a: (array of matrices) the array of matrices
-    :parameter p: (scalar) index of the first tensor dimension
+    :parameter p: (scalar) index of the first array dimension
-    :parameter q: (scalar) index of the second tensor dimension
+    :parameter q: (scalar) index of the second array dimension
     :parameter i: (scalar) row index of the matrix
     :parameter j: (scalar) column index of the matrix